Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Set the context to the default .neon file:

 List all branches for this project using branches list.
-You do not need to include --project-id even though multiple projects exist for this account:
+There's no need to include --project-id or --org-id, even if you belong to multiple organizations or have multiple projects:

 ┌──────────────────────────┬─────────────┬─────────┬──────────────────────┬──────────────────────┐